AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-56-Serverless-Security.md

 ## Why It Matters
 From an attacker's side, serverless functions expand the attack surface of web applications — every Lambda function reachable through an API Gateway is a potential target for injection attacks, and over-privileged functions provide paths to broader AWS account access.
 The ephemeral nature makes forensic investigation harder.

+From a defender's side, applying least privilege to Lambda IAM roles is the most impactful control — each function should have only the specific permissions it needs to do its job.
+Use AWS Secrets Manager or Parameter Store instead of environment variables for sensitive values.
+Validate and sanitize all input before processing in function code.
+Enable AWS Lambda function URLs with appropriate authentication.
+Monitor function invocations with CloudWatch and set billing alerts to catch Denial of Wallet attacks early.